-Environmental Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \times b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+Environmental Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \times b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+X a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?

 Potentially Significant Impact.
 Greenhouse gas emissions would be produced from project-related short-term construction activities and from long-term project operations.
 Greenhouse gas emissions during construction would occur primarily from the operation of construction equipment with internal combustion engines and the use of motor vehicles by construction employees travelling to and from the work site.
 Project operations would also generate greenhouse gas emissions as a byproduct of the combustion of natural gas used to power the turbine generators, as well as other equipment using petroleum-based fuel, such as the standby generators that use diesel fuel.
 Relative to operations, it is expected that the proposed project would reduce the total quantity of greenhouse gas emissions associated with power generation at SGS since the new units would be more fuel-efficient than the units that they replace.
-However, to establish the impacts for both construction and operations, the EIR will calculate and quantify the associated greenhouse gas emissions due to both construction and operation, and then comparing the emissions to the relevant SCAQMD screening criteria to determine significance of the impact.
+However, to establish the impacts for both construction and operations, the EIR will calculate and quantify the associated greenhouse gas emissions.
+The analysis will include calculating the net increase or decrease in greenhouse gas emissions due to both construction and operation, and then comparing the emissions to the relevant SCAQMD screening criteria to determine significance of the impact.